Find the cheapest business electricity prices online.Get a new quote

 Rollover and Out of Contract Rates

-The worse case scenario for a business owner is if the termination goes ahead, but you haven’t signed a new contract.
+The worst case scenario for a business owner is if the termination goes ahead, but you haven’t signed a new contract.
 In these circumstances, you’re in no contract at all, and the energy companies have special rates that they will apply.

 These are termed “out of contract” rates, and these are even higher than the rollover rates.
 These tariffs are the most expensive available and will be paid until you sign up for a new contract.

 Most business and commercial customers have energy contracts for fixed periods lasting one year or longer.
-Within the contract wording, will be a specific period of time when you can invoke termination and switch to another supplier.
+Within the contract wording, there will be a specific period of time when you can invoke termination and switch to another supplier.